MewsSystems/developers/jobs/Backend/Task/README.md

 #### Registration

-We expose 1 `ServiceCollection` extension method, `AddExchangeRateProvider`.
+We expose one `ServiceCollection` extension method, `AddExchangeRateProvider`.

 ##### AddExchangeRateProvider